ryrobes/rvbbit/README.md

 - Are universal across all objects
 	+ A custom view click action can trigger a REPL execution, which then can trigger a SQL query, which then can cascade into a chart or view update, or mutate the users canvas in some way, and so on.

-## reusables ?
-use a query or a view from another saved deck - it gets updated, the changes stream into your deck, live.

 ## Configurable Card "Runners"

 Besides the built-in runners of SQL queries and Views (UI) - the combination of arbitrary parametrized code + an integrated Flow system enables all kinds of functionality that can be packaged up as a new runners and available for users to build with.
 Essentially creating new Card types with new functionality.